This page covers the Jupiter Owners Auto Club (JOAC) get-together for 2009

-Book your room in the White Bear Hotel by telephoning Sue Thomas on 01765-689 319 and advise JOAC Block Booking as we have the hotel for the Saturday night, but warned it is filling up fast!
+Rooms in the White Bear Hotel booked by telephoning Sue Thomas on 01765-689 319 and advising JOAC Block Booking as JOAC had the hotel for the Saturday night.

 The alternative hotel is the Kings Head Hotel also in Masham, about out 6 minutes walk from the White Bear.

 For more information and B&B suggestions,